Teatro della Concordia, Monte Castello di Vibio

-Teatro della Concordia (Theatre of Union), is located in Monte Castello di Vibio, of the Umbria region in Italy.
-It is the smallest theatre all'italiana in the world.
+Teatro della Concordia (Concord/Harmony Theatre) is a theatre located in Monte Castello di Vibio, in the Umbria region in Italy.
+It is the smallest Italian-style theatre in the world.

 Design

 The architectural plan of Teatro della Concordia is a bell shape, with deep narrow hall opening to a proscenium and stage, which is a typical Italian theater design.

 The theatre has only 99 seats, which are distributed in 62 seats in boxes and 37 seats in the stalls.
 The auditorium has an area of 68 m2, the stage 50 m2 and the entrance hall 29 m2.
 The theatre has public performances, and is regularly played.